ctcDNightmare/avorion-scrapyardplus/README.md

 * buy up to 8 hours total (depending on your reputation)
 * increment your current license in variable intervals from 5 minutes all the way up to 3 hours per order
 * get discounts for bulk orders and your current standing with the owner of the scrapyard
-* earn a lifetime-license for yourself or your alliance an never have to bother with buying an extension again (lifetime status is granted faction-wide!)
+* earn a lifetime-license for yourself or your alliance and never have to bother with buying an extension again (lifetime status is granted faction-wide!)
-* configure all important things to suit your (or your servers) needs (``mods/ScrapyardPlus/config/ScrapyardPlus.lua``)
+* configure all important things to suit your (or your servers) needs (``mods/ScrapyardPlus/config.lua``)

 **This mod requires the [ctccommon](https://github.com/ctcDNightmare/avorion-ctccommon) libs to run.
 It's included in every release but not the sources!**